 - is accompanied by permanent or long-term changes in the color, shape, or temperature of the legs and feet

-Numbness in the legs and feet is a common disorder, though when it becomes chronic, it may be a sign of an underlying medical condition.
+Numbness in the legs and feet is common and typically goes away on its own.
+However, when it becomes chronic, it may be a sign of an underlying medical condition.

-Anyone who experiences numbness that is unexplained, persistent, frequent, painful, disabling, or accompanied by other chronic symptoms should see a doctor for a diagnosis and to discuss treatment options.
+Anyone who experiences numbness that is unexplained, persistent, painful, or accompanied by other chronic symptoms should see a doctor for a diagnosis and to discuss treatment options.